Kalilo/merchant-guide-to-galaxy/README.md

 Test input:
 ```
+glob is I
-glob is Iprok is V
+prok is V
 pish is X
 tegj is L
 glob glob Silver is 34 Credits